-Action 4.4.3: Develop better walking trails and better pedestrian access along roadways.
+Action 8.4.3 County Planning and County Open Space in coordination with LCVA, will identify grants and other funding sources to develop better walking trails and pedestrian access along roadways.

-Goal 8: Enhance compatibility between the airport and plan area.
+Goal 8.5: Encourage the Santa Fe airport and national guard to create policies to reduce community impacts by working to create a community engagement plan and regular community input process.

-Strategy 8.1: Minimize the airport’ s external impacts on the plan area.
+Strategy 8.5.1: Minimize the airport’ s external impacts on the community.

-Action 8.1.1: Address the impacts of airport operations on surrounding communities.
-This representative group will work with the City of Santa Fe, the Federal Aviation Administration (FAA) and any other relevant agency or group on issues including but are not limited to development of flight patterns that do not cross populated areas, timing of flights, placement of navigational beacons and noise abatement.
+Action 8.5.1: Take steps to minimize the impacts of airport operations on surrounding communities where possible by working with the City of Santa Fe, the Federal Aviation Administration (FAA) and any other relevant agency or group on issues including but are not limited to development of flight patterns that minimize the need to cross populated areas, timing of flights, placement of navigational beacons and noise abatement.

-Action 8.1.2: Develop a representative community body which will request that Santa Fe County and the City of Santa Fe jointly create a Noise Mitigation and Abatement Program at the airport.
+Action 8.5.2: LCVA, in collaboration with the County, will advocate for a permanent seat on the City of Santa Fe’s Airport Advisory Board in order to communicate the goals and aspirations of the community which are:evelop

-Action 8.1.3: Create and implement a planning process to develop all airport expansion plans.
+Noise Mitigation and Abatement Program at the airport.

-Action 8.1.4: Request a limit on expansion of new carriers, daily flights by commercial aircraft and nonemergency operations until a new airport plan is developed.
+Limit expansion of new carriers, daily flights by commercial aircraft and nonemergency operations.

-Action 8.1.5: Explore options and constraints of locating an airport facility away from heavily populated areas in the County.
+Explore options and constraints of locating an airport facility away from heavily populated areas in the County.
 This program action is intended as an investigative measure and does not imply any type of commitments by any party for siting of future facilities.

-Action 8.1.6: Investigate options and means for developing a scheduling process to limit regular flights to daytime hours and decrease or eliminate regularly scheduled flights after 8:00 p.m.
+Investigate options and means for developing a scheduling process to limit regular flights to daytime hours and decrease or eliminate regularly scheduled flights after 8:00 p.m.

-Action 8.1.7: Work with the National Guard to reduce the impact of flights over populated areas and undeveloped private property in the planning area through higher flight patterns, noise abatement efforts, and other means.
+Work with the National Guard to reduce the impact of flights over populated areas, riparian areas and undeveloped private property in the planning area through higher flight patterns, noise abatement efforts, and other means.

-Action 8.1.8: Encourage the airport management to educate pilots and other airport personnel about the importance of noise abatement procedures, common courtesy toward local residents, and the locations of private property in the airport vicinity.
+Encourage the airport management to educate pilots and other airport personnel about the importance of noise abatement procedures, respect for wildlife, common courtesy toward local residents, and the locations of private property in the airport vicinity.

 Water